david-chase/ObsidianReference/Reference/K8s/Autoscaling/Karpenter node consolidation.md

 - **Use `WhenEmpty`** if you want conservative cleanup.
 - **Use `WhenUnderutilized`** if you want Karpenter to aggressively optimize cost/utilization by moving pods around.

+---

+## Node consolidation and node sizes

+- When using large node sizes, node consolidation can require moving dozens or even hundreds of pods
+- This results in a large blast radius